fomightez/UGENE_help/Moving Unipro UGENE sequencing files on a computer or for sharing.md

 - The file with the feature annotations will end in `.gb`.
 You need to identify the specific Genbank-like formatted feature annotations file related to the specific molecule you are trying to port over to Serial Cloner.
 Your project folder may or may not have additional files in it with the same extension depending on how you choose to work with UGENE and its project and documents.
 These will be the annotations for other molecules in that project.

+It seems to the case that when, under the `Cloning` entry under `Actions` you use `Create fragment..` to make fragments that you then use to `Construct molecule..`, this generates a Genbank-like format with extension `.gb` that has both the sequence and annotations, and there is no corresponding `.fa` file.
+And thus the Genbank file UGENE generates is more like typical Genbank file in these cases.
+(I still don't understand the reasoning for the different results yet.)

 ** DO NOT MOVE OR COPY UGENE FILES WITH THE INVOLVED PROJECT OR FILES OPEN IN UGENE PROGRAM.
 THIS WILL TRIGGER THE PROGRAM TO TRY AND SAVE ADDITIONAL PROJECT INFORMATION THAT MAY OVERWRITE YOUR GOOD INFORMATION INADVERTANTLY ***